rizwansoaib/whatsapp-monitor/README.md

   This software is for educational purpose only.
 Keeping eye on a innocent person can make person's life stressful and don't blackmail to someone for fun in your life.
 Give respect to privacy of every person.

-## FAQ (Frequently Asked Question)
-**Question:**  QR code is showing but in my phone not scanned successfully?

-**Answer:** Change your Default Image Viewer Image Background should be White not in black you can use Magisk image Viewer.

 ## Author:
 ## <a href="https://www.linkedin.com/in/rizwansoaib/">RIZWAN AHMAD</a>